Cwarcup/Cwarcup/README.md

 - ⚡️ In my free time I enjoy making custom mechanical keyboards, walking my dog and cycling.
 - 🐶 Ask me about keyboard mods, cycling, or anything else!
-- 👨🏼‍💻 Currently working on Advent of Code ❄️
+- 👨🏼‍💻 Currently working on a wedding website for my fiance and I.
 - ✉️ Contact me by [email]('curtis.gwarcup@gmail.com')

 ## Languages and Tools: